userfrosting/learn/pages/16.advanced/03.application-lifecycle/docs.md

 5. Add each Sprinkle's resources (assets, config, templates, routes, etc) to the locator service.
 6. Fire the `onSprinklesAddResources` event.
 7. Register each Sprinkle's service provider (if it exists).
 8. Fire the `onSprinklesRegisterServices` event.
+Note that this is the point where the `core` Sprinkle sets values for PHP settings such as `log_errors`, `display_errors`, `error_reporting`, and `timezone` from the UF configuration files, and where the custom `ShutdownHandler` is set up.
 9. Load the Slim application settings from the `config` service, and create the Slim application instance.
 10. Fire the `onAppInitialize` event.
 11. Load the route definitions in each Sprinkle's `routes/` directory.
 12. Fire the `onAddGlobalMiddleware` event.
+This is where the `core` Sprinkle sets up the global CSRF middleware.
 13. Invoke the `run` method on the Slim application.

 ## Bootstrapper classes